sunrentao16/recipe/README.md

 df_l <- read.csv('recipe_bigOven.csv')
 ```
 # Network
+Present the relations of ingredients in network graphs.
+Each ingredient is a vertice in the network.
+Go through each recipe, connect all ingredients that appears in one recipe and increase the weight between them by 1.
+The picture below shows the network of all ingredients.
 ![Alt text](/network_1.png?raw=true "Title")
+As we can see in above graph, there are too many vertices and links in the network.
+Let's reduce the complexity of network, so we can see some meaningful relations between ingredients.
+Therefore, I deleted all links with weight less than 5, so we get the graph below.
 ![Alt text](/network_2.png?raw=true "Title")
+Since some links are deleted, some vertices are isolated.
 ![Alt text](/network_3.png?raw=true "Title")
 # Random Forest
 Importance of variables